sinseman44/PyCNC/README.md

 M2, M3, M5, M30, M84, M104, M105, M106, M107, M109, M114, M140, M190, M300 (connected to servo motor) are
 supported.
 Commands can be easily added, see [gmachine.py](./cnc/gmachine.py) file.
-* Four axis are supported - X, Y, Z, E.
+* Two axis are supported - X, Y. (Z and E are not supported)
-* Circular interpolation for XY, ZX, YZ planes is supported.
+* Circular interpolation for XY planes is supported.
-* Spindle with rpm control is supported.
+* Spindle with rpm control is not supported.
-* Extruder and bed heaters are supported.
+* Extruder and bed heaters are not supported.
 * Hardware watchdog.

 # Watchdog